 Credit: Digestive system image via Shutterstock

-Celiac disease is an autoimmune digestive disease that affects at least 1 in 133 Americans (roughly 1 percent of the population).
-People with celiac disease, also called celiac sprue or gluten-sensitive enteropathy, cannot eat gluten.
+Celiac disease is an autoimmune digestive disease that affects at least 1 in 133 Americans, roughly 1 percent of the population, according to the National Foundation for Celiac Awareness.
+Celiac disease is also called celiac sprue or gluten-sensitive enteropathy.

-Gluten is a protein found in foods processed from wheat and other grains.
-Exposure to gluten damages the lining of the small intestine, interfering with the absorption of nutrients from food and often causing abdominal pain.
 The word "celiac," sometimes spelled "coeliac" or "cœliac" is derived from the Greek koiliakós, abdomen.

+In people with celiac disease, exposure to gluten damages the lining of the small intestine, interfering with the absorption of nutrients from food and often causing abdominal pain.

 In the past few years, awareness of the genetic disorder has increased and many food companies and restaurants now offer menus that cater to those with celiac disease.